yuriisuprun/intake-ai-assistant/docs/SECURITY.md

-# Security Implementation - Legal AI Intake Assistant
+# Security Implementation - AI Intake Assistant

 ## Overview

-This document outlines the security measures implemented in the Legal AI Intake Assistant.
+This document outlines the security measures implemented in the AI Intake Assistant.

 ## Authentication